himsontam/Cypress-Automation-Demo/readme.txt

     - mochawesome is a plugin for reporting.

 ## Setup
-To Start this project, you need the following:
+To start this project, you need the following:

 ## Install the following software:
 1. install git (https://git-scm.com/)